-- 5.1.6.11.1.
-Soil survey, if project is for new construction or substantial rehabilitation requiring addition or expansion to structures. - 5.1.6.11.2.
-Archeological, if required by the SHPO pursuant to its review under Section 106, or if required by the Institute of Puerto Rican Culture (ICP, by its Spanish acronym) or copy of the recommendation issued by the ICP as part of the construction permit consultancy process evidencing that the study is not required. - 5.1.6.11.3.
-Hydraulic/Hydrologic, if the project meets the conditions established under the Puerto Rico Department of Natural and Environmental Resources' (DRNA, by its Spanish acronym)

-Administrative Order No. 2013-12, or a certification issued by a Professional Engineer (PE) attesting that the study is not required.

 - 5.1.6.12.
-Letter of intent from interim and/or permanent financing source specifying terms of available financing.

-- 5.1.6.13.
+Field studies: - Soil survey, if project is for new construction or substantial rehabilitation requiring addition or expansion to structures. - Archeological, if required by the SHPO pursuant to its review under Section 106, or if required by the Institute of Puerto Rican Culture (ICP, by its Spanish acronym) or copy of the recommendation issued by the ICP as part of the construction permit consultancy process evidencing that the study is not required. - Hydraulic/Hydrologic, if the project meets the conditions established under the Puerto Rico Department of Natural and Environmental Resources' (DRNA, by its Spanish acronym) Administrative Order No. 2013-12, or a certification issued by a Professional Engineer (PE) attesting that the study is not required. - 5.1.6.13.
+Letter of intent from interim and/or permanent financing source specifying terms of available financing. - 5.1.6.14.
 Projects with permanent financing other than the Authority's will need a letter of intent from the financial institution.
-The letter should detail:

-- 5.1.6.13.1. amount and term of the loan;

-- 5.1.6.13.2. fixed interest rate;

-- 5.1.6.13.3. non-recourse nature of the loan;

-- 5.1.6.13.4. amortization period;

-- 5.1.6.13.5. pre-payment penalties; and

-- 5.1.6.13.6. collateral requirements.

-Applicant must submit a letter of firm commitment for financing within sixty (60) days of receiving a reservation of Tax Credits.
+Applicant must submit a firm commitment letter to finalize the reservation of Tax Credits.
+This letter should detail: - amount and term of the loan; - fixed interest rate; - non-recourse nature of the loan; amortization period; - pre-payment penalties; and collateral requirements.

 All projects applying for Tax Credits and financing from the Authority must present the loan application to the Authority on or prior to the Tax Credit application's submittal.

-- 5.1.4 Development team in place: architect/designer, general contractor, construction manager, resident inspector, management agent, consultants, their resumes, their contracts with applicable parties.
-Also, must present evidence to demonstrate that prior to designing the project the architect/designer's professional liability insurance policies covered negligent acts, accessibility errors and/or omissions under the Fair Housing Act (FHAct) and, wherever applicable, the 2010 American with Disabilities Act (ADA) standards and the Uniform Federal Accessibility Standards (UFAS) [The professional liability insurance must be for an amount not less than ten percent (10%) of the estimated construction cost.]; and general builder's and/or contractor's proof of bondable capacity (for payment, performance and surety bond) for no less than fifty percent (50%) value of the construction contract, including accessibility errors and/or omissions under the FHAct and, wherever applicable, the 2010 ADA standards and UFAS. - 5.1.6.14.
-Architectural drawings of the proposed new construction and/or rehabilitation, including, but not limited, site plan, building elevations, and unit floor plans.
-The architect/designer, duly licensed in Puerto Rico, shall certify that the development will comply with the accessibility requirements of the FHAct and, wherever applicable, the 2010 ADA standards and UFAS.
+5.1.6.15.
+Development team in place: architect/designer, general contractor, construction manager, resident inspector, management agent, accessibility coordinator, consultants, their resumes, their contracts with applicable parties.
+Also, must present evidence to demonstrate that prior to designing the project the architect/designer's professional liability insurance policies covered negligent acts, accessibility errors and/or omissions under the Fair Housing Act (FHAct) and, wherever applicable, the 2010 American with Disabilities Act (ADA) standards and the Uniform Federal Accessibility Standards (UFAS) [The professional liability insurance must be for an amount not less than ten percent (10%) of the estimated construction cost (with the application must file, at least, a pro-forma or commitment letter from an insurance company and present the fully paid policy at closing)]; and general builder's and/or contractor's proof of bondable capacity (for payment, performance and surety bond) for no less than one hundred percent (100%) value of the construction contract, including accessibility errors and/or omissions under the FHAct and, wherever applicable, the 2010 ADA standards and UFAS.